Office of Behavioral Health Peer Support Specialist

 Trainings are conducted on a quarterly basis and are rotated to various locations around the state.
 Capacity for the training is limited to 20 participants; therefore the application process is extremely competitive.
 Upon completion of training, Peer Support Specialists will be deemed credentialed by the state of Louisiana.

 The training application is attached here: Application.
 Instructions for submitting the completed applications can be found on the document.
-If you have additional questions, please contact the OBH Consumer Affairs Coordinator, at (225) 342-2540.
+If you have additional questions, please contact George Mills by email at firstname.lastname@example.org.

 Peer Support Specialists must complete a minimum of ten (10) Continuing Education Units (CEU) per calendar year.
 Three (3) of these CEUs must be in the area of Ethics.
 The other seven (7) will be in the competencies related to tenets of peer support.
 Courses which are mandatory job trainings, such as blood borne pathogens, sexual harassment, or prohibited political activity, are not considered to be recovery oriented and will not be accepted towards the minimum continuing education requirement.

 In Louisiana, Peer Support Specialists (PSS) work in a variety of capacities throughout the behavioral health service system.
-While PSS provide vital roles in peer to peer programs which are not funded by Medicaid, there are several rehabilitation services outlined within the Behavioral Health Manual in which PSS are identified as a qualified provider type.
-These services include:
+While PSS provide vital roles in peer to peer programs which are not funded by Medicaid, there are several rehabilitation services outlined within the Behavioral Health Manual in which PSS are identified as a qualified provider type as long as they meet staffing qualifications to provide that service as identified within the Behavioral Health Services Provider Manual.

 - Community Psychiatric Support and Treatment